Kog'Maw Build Guide by Deadeye Rolf

 Masteries are pretty basic - they focus on the offensive tree since you want to be doing as much damage as possible.
 That 4% extra damage is added as true damage on your magic stacks also!
 Offensive Mastery and Brute Force help you farm early game, and having some extra buff duration from Utility Mastery can help you keep that red buff for longer.
 (Or blue buff if you want to pretty much perma-ult :) ).

 These are the four items that should be build every game with this type of Kog'Maw.
 They add up to be a total of 9195 gold, which is a very feasible amount for any game you will play in.

 Berserker's Greaves add attack speed which of course increases your damage output!
 Don't use Sorcerer's Shoes - they give magic penetration which is much different than magic resistance reduction!

 The build items are chosen pretty purposefully.
 The total cost of this item build falls right around 14.5k gold (really cheap!) but there are some other options if you'd like!
-I'd generally replace Abyssal Scepter with them, or late-game sell Haunting Guise to pick up a cooler counterpart.
+I'd generally replace Abyssal Mask with them, or late-game sell Haunting Guise to pick up a cooler counterpart.

 Rylai's Crystal Scepter

 Will of the Ancients is an alternative to build your Hextech Revolver into.
 It gives more spell vamp and more AP, as well as a nice aura for any AP-heavy team.
 Definitely an option over Hextech Gunblade in certain situations.
 Sadly, you DO NOT spell vamp from the Madred's Bloodrazor and Bio-Arcane Barrage procs.